crystal-lang/crystal-book/README.md

 ### Adding a page

 To add a page, create a markdown file in the desired location.
 Example: `overview/hello_world.md`.
-Then, add a link in the `SUMMARY.md` file which acts as the navigation for the documentation.
+Then, add a link in the `SUMMARY.md` file which acts as the navigation for the language reference.